The Recession-Resistant Power of Utilities

 Utilities may offer more capital appreciation than bonds as the economy weakens this year and investors shift to defensive stocks.

 Utilities are sensitive to interest rates.
 Rising rates pressure utilities, because utility firms tend to have major capital expenditures and high debt-to-market cap levels.
-However, if the Federal Reserve announces a pause in rate tightening at its policy meeting next week, the utilities sector should get a boost.
+However, the Federal Reserve’s nearly year-long pause in rate tightening has given the sector a boost.

 You don’t have to be an income investor to love dividend-paying stocks like utilities.
 Dividend-payers are time-proven vehicles for long-term wealth building, but they’re also safe harbors in turbulent seas because companies with robust and rising dividends by definition boast the strongest fundamentals.